AydinSinan/AydinSinan/README.md

 Hi there 👋, I'm Sinan Aydın

-I'm  Electrical Engineer and Front-End Developer.Also Python Learner.
+I'm  Electrical Engineer and Back-End Developer.Also Java Learner.
 I'm interested with being part of Web Tech.

-- 🌱 I’m currently learning Javascript, Python, React.js, Web3
 - 💬 Ask me about engineering, development
 - 📫 How to reach me:en.snnaydin@gmail.com